gocodeboulder/hotspots-mapfish/README.md

 . ~/mapfishenv/bin/activate
 ```

 4. Clone the repository and initialize your development environment.
+If this step fails, let me know the error.
+Maybe I have an error in setup.py.

 ```bash
 git clone git@github.com:gocodeboulder/hotspots-mapfish.git